nani05190682/Linux/Autofs/autofs_lab.md

 Automount in CentOS 8 uses the `autofs` service to automatically mount filesystems when they are accessed and unmount them after a period of inactivity.
-Here are three lab exercises focused on `autofs`:
+Here are the lab exercises focused on `autofs`:

 ### **Lab Exercise 1: Basic Automount of an NFS Share**